VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 High-Level-Dropper/Chapter_4 LAB_Playbook.md

 First we want to check which APIs (Win32 or Native) or if the correct APIs are being imported and from which module or memory location.
-Remeber, that in the Win32 dropper no direct syscalls or similar used.
-Instead we walk the normal way trough ``malware.exe`` -> ``kernel32.dll`` -> ``kernelbase.dll`` -> ``ntdll.dll`` -> ``syscall``.
+Remember that no direct syscalls or similar are used in the Win32 dropper.
 What results do you expect?

 <details>
     <summary>Solution</summary>
-Checking the imported symbols in our Win32 dropper, we should see that the Win32 APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are imported by kernel32.dll.
+Checking the imported symbols in our Win32 dropper, we should see that the Win32 APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are imported from kernel32.dll.
 So the result is the same as with dumpbin and seems to be valid.
 <p align="center">
 <img width="800" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/93836da7-aaf0-412d-8871-6cea88b00d83">
 <img width="800" alt="image" src="[https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/93836da7-aaf0-412d-8871-6cea88b00d83](https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/facd43e5-6cb6-44b7-b17b-0dfd8faab28a)">
 </p>
-We use the the "Follow imported address" function in the symbols register by right clicking on one of the four used Win32 APIs e.g. Virtual Alloc and we can see, that we jump to the memory location of kernel32.dll.
+We use the "Follow imported address" function in the Symbols tab by right-clicking on one of the four Win32 APIs used, e.g. Virtual Alloc, and we can see that we jump to the location of kernel32.dll.
 <p align="center">
 <img width="800" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/55b64891-6e31-4f1b-b566-30489fb41c7b">
 </p>
-In the next step we use the function Follow in Dissassembler to follow the memory address which jump to the memory of the kernelbase.dll
+In the next step we use the function Follow in Dissassembler to follow the memory address that jumps to the memory of the kernelbase.dll.
 <p align="center">
 <img width="800" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/fa540f58-b748-45c7-9ee0-4f55821709f7">
 </p>
 <p align="center">
 <img width="800" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/992e3162-84cc-480b-ade9-e17d6541ba48">
 </p>
-We use the Follow in dissassembler function again and follow the address which calls the native function Nt* or ZwAllocateVirtualMemory from a memory location in ntdll.dll
+Then we use the Follow in dissassembler function again and follow the address that calls the native function Nt* or ZwAllocateVirtualMemory from a memory location in ntdll.dll
 <p align="center">
 <img width="800" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/667441cb-d9ae-43d3-969e-35be8dbab5da">
 </p>
 <p align="center">
 <img width="800" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/456e8c76-32bc-4115-8154-61630a8e87c5">
 </p>
+As expected, we go the normal way via ``malware.exe`` -> ``kernel32.dll`` -> ``kernelbase.dll`` -> ``ntdll.dll`` -> ``syscall``.
 </details>